Textile Design BA(Hons)

 Through this career-focused Textile Design degree, you’ll learn about technical process and production alongside environmental and sustainability issues surrounding the textile industry.
 You’ll learn how to design and make woven, printed and mixed media textiles for a broad range of outcomes, including fashion, interiors and one-off artefacts.
 Preparing for your career, you’ll also learn how to innovate and take creative risks, communicate professionally, network and approach potential employers.

-The first year supports you to develop individual creative skills and a voice within textile design.
+The first year of the Textile Design course supports you to develop individual creative skills and a unique voice as a designer.
 The modules are designed to help you to become adept at deploying a range of textile production methods with consideration for responsible, environmentally sustainable design.
 In studio based practical projects, you'll be supported through tutorials and workshops with design development and technical textile processes.

 You'll learn to use professionally equipped studios to create constructed and surface design textiles.